sharmavins23/terminal-site/README.md

 ### Refactors

+-   Imports are currently extremely cumbersome and probably could/should be automated.
 -   `help.cmd.js`needs to have additional functionality for specifying a command.
 This can be done by adding arguments into the JSON file and switching to a separate event call.